 Written May 13, 2019

 Updated June 16, 2020.
 See below article.

 Apologies aren't really a fun topic in the self-development arena.
 These days it feels like we're all in more of an season to stand our ground on anything, rather than humble ourselves to rectify a situation or reconcile a relationship.

 I am a full proponent of standing up for one's rights, opinions, feelings about anything really.
 But I do feel this "right" is also the culprit of creating a huge gulf in our relationships, an obstacle to any genuine (and long-lasting) connectedness.
 We may be fully strong and standing tall in our right-ness over here, but we end up over here...alone.

 But if you're into authentic and long-lasting relationships, an apology, a true apology, requires a deep level of self-awareness, humility, and brute strength to be done effectively.
-A sincere apology can be effective in rectifying a situation, whether from the most egregious of offenses, or the seemingly insignificant ones.
+A sincere apology can be effective in rectifying a situation and a relationship, whether from the most egregious of offenses, or the seemingly insignificant ones.